wdxpz/turtlebot_master_scripts/README.md

 # Usage
 ## configuration
-1. add new node for each robot in start_namespace.launch, by giving the robot namesapce and intial (x,y,a)
+1. add new node for each robot in startall.launch, by giving the robot namesapce and intial (x,y,a)

 ```
   <include file="$(find multirobot_nv)/launch/start_namespace.launch">